Firefighters from across Massachusetts attend funeral for fallen Worcester firefighter

 Friends say he was a hard worker, dedicated to his job, but above all, a good father.

 “He literally exemplified friendship.
-He put others before himself and he could move a mountain with his smile,” Roy’s friend and fellow firefighter said.
+He put others before himself and he could move a mountain with his smile,” Roy’s friend and fellow firefighter Sean Sulivan said.

 A two-year veteran on the team, Roy is also survived by his parents and his brother, and his 9-year-old daughter Ava, who was said to be the light of his life.